Can I upgrade my older Yamaha Disklavier?

 Can you replace or upgrade old floppy drives?

 Replacement is sometimes an option, and upgrading always is.
-Most manufacturers have stopped producing replacement drives, but they can often still be purchased second hand. eBay is a good resource.
+Most manufacturers have stopped producing replacement drives, but they can often still be purchased second-hand. eBay is a good resource.
+Direct replacements for slim drives are rare, but the full-size drives in the Mark III and DKC5R can still be found.

 However, I recommend upgrading to a USB floppy disk emulator.
 The Bulgarian company Nalbantov Electronics manufactures USB floppy disk emulators specifically for older digital pianos and players.
 These systems allow you to use a single USB stick in place of dozens (if not hundreds) of floppy disks.
 As solid-state devices these are considerably more durable and long-lasting than old-fashioned floppy drives.

-With some generations of Disklavier (most notably Mark II / MX100II / MX100A / MX100B devices), the floppy disk drives are mounted behind a shaped plastic piece.
-In these cases, you’ll need to cut away the old plastic facing (a pair of flush-cut nippers is helpful here), install the new drive, and put some kind of buffer around it.
-I’ve experimented with a few different choices for something functional and attractive.
-Neoprene works to fill in the around the drive, but it doesn’t help much with keeping the Nalbantov securely in place.
+With some generations of Disklavier (most notably Mark II / MX100II / DKC-100R devices), the floppy disk drives are mounted behind a shaped plastic piece.
+In these cases, you’ll need to cut away the old plastic facing.
+I have a full article on replacing that floppy drive bezel here for use with your new Nalbantov here.

 You can read more about this on my Nalbantov Floppy Disk Drive Upgrades page.